theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-10-customer-care.md

 add them up; surely this could be improved.
 8th-grade me took a look at the code.

 What a mess.
-2000 LOC for a text-based standalone Java application?
+2000 lines of code for a text-based standalone Java application?
 Why did the guy have to *copy and paste several blocks of code*?
 Not to mention terrible formatting and programming practices, like *hard-coding the candidate names* in the program.
 ([Like I said before]({{ site.baseurl }}{% post_url 2017-06-21-teach-kids-code %}),
 this was definitely not the teacher's fault, but I wonder why they tend to name variables things like <code>int a</code>---maybe because that's how math